18F/data-act-pilot/docs/HOWTO.md

 ![files for validation](images/validator-with-files.png "chosen files")

 9. Continue choosing the files you want to upload and validate.
 You don't have to upload all four files, but it's important to make sure that the file you choose for each box matches the title.
-In other words, you can't upload your _Appropriation_ file using the _Award_ box.
+For example, you can't upload your _Appropriation_ file using the _Award_ box.

-10. When you're done selecting the files to validate, click the _Validate me_ button.
+10. When you're done selecting the files to validate, click the _Validate Me_ button.

-11. Once the validations are complete, the broker displays the results on the website.
+11. Once the validations are complete, the broker will display results on the website.

-## Review Validation results
+## Review validation results

 In this early stage of the process, we expect that most files will have some type of validation error.
-We try to return as much information about each type of error as possible, so don't be alarmed if you see a lot of messages on the screen at this point.
+We try to return as much information about each type of error as possible, so don't be alarmed if you see a lot of messages on the screen.

-Below the upload boxes, you should now see a _Results_ section on the website.
+Below the upload boxes, you should see a _Results_ section on the website.
 This displays error messages for each of the four files.

 ### File was not uploaded